Hamagistral/Hamagistral/README.md

 This quote encapsulates the reason and passion that has driven my journey to dive deep into the data science and AI world.
 Having a background in applied mathematics, I am currently enrolled in a data science and engineering master's degree.

 My enthusiasm lies in bridging the gap between complex data and practical applications that have a positive impact on people's lives.
 It thrills me to envision, design, and develop web applications that seamlessly integrate data-driven solutions, ultimately empowering individuals and organizations to make informed decisions.

+My expertise spans Python, R, SQL, machine learning, data analysis, visualization, and designing robust data pipelines.
+I'm also experienced with some web frameworks and libraries such as MERN stack, Django, Nextjs, and Streamlit.

 #### 🎓 Certifications :